sahasra-shankar/MSBI-31600/Final Project/README.md

     $ docker-compose up -d
 ```

-4) To test the API endpoints, first initialize the database with skincare products using the route:
-    /dbinit
-5) Basic queries (HTTP "GET" requests) can be tested the following endpoint:
+4) Basic queries (HTTP "GET" requests) can be tested the following endpoint:
     to which query parameters can be specified; examples of some queries that can be tested are:
      1. /api/v2/resources/skincareproducts?brand=INNISFREE, the ordinary(which asks for all products by the brands innisfree and The Ordinary)
      2. /api/v2/resources/skincareproducts?skinTypes=Dry&productType=Face Mask (which asks for face mask products for a dry skin type)